A bill to strengthen parity in mental health and substance use disorder benefits.

 Length: 33 pages

-This bill was introduced on January 11, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 11, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 7, 2016